 RubyDifferent .env files per environment

 files per environment.
-Some common combinations:

 .env

-for all environments
+file for all environments - Separate

 # where .env is an example of a file name, yours maybe different.